Arundell family: Trerice

 The Arundells of Trerice were seated in the parish of Newlyn East, about five miles south of Lanherne; and some fine portions remain of their mansion of the sixteenth century.
 At an early period they had another residence at Allerford in West Somerset, but they were seated at Trerice at least as early as the reign of Edward III.
 At first they bore different arms from the Lanherne Arundells, apparently owing to a difference of opinion as to which was the elder branch; but ultimately they adopted the same, viz. sable, six swallows argent.
 However this may be, 'precisely to rip up the whole pedigree,' as Richard Carew, the Cornish historian, who married into the Tolverne branch of the family, observes, 'were more tedious than behooveful.'
 The earliest Trerice Arundell of note seems to have been a Sir John, vice-admiral of Cornwall early in the fifteenth century.
-When sheriff of Cornwall he was sent by King Edward IV to retake St. Michael's Mount, which had been seized by the Earl of Oxford.
+When sheriff of Cornwall he was sent by King Edward IV to retake St Michael's Mount, which had been seized by the Earl of Oxford.
 Sir John had removed from Efford, by the seaside, to Trerice (an inland abode), owing, it is said, to a prophecy (Hals) that 'he would be slain in the sands.'
 Yet he did not avert his fate; for, on the strand near Marazion, he lost his life in 1471 in a skirmish; and his remains lie in the chapel of St Michael's Mount.

 The Arundells of Trerice evidently continued in royal favour, for one of them received an autograph letter from the queen of Henry VII, announcing to him the birth of a prince, her son.
-Henry VIII appointed another Sir John Arundell (grand-nephew of him who was killed at the Mount) his esquire of the body.
-He was known as 'Jack of Tilbury.'
-He is noticed below, as well as his grandson, 'John Game to the Toes' — 'John for the King' — and his great-grandson, Richard Arundell, first Baron Arundell of Trerice.
+Henry VIII appointed another Sir John Arundell (great-nephew of him who was killed at the Mount) his esquire of the body.
+He was known as 'Jack of Tilbury'.
+He is noticed below, as well as his grandson, 'John Game to the Toes'—'John for the King'—and his great-grandson, Richard Arundell, first Baron Arundell of Trerice.
 Carew is full of information as to this branch of the family.
 The male line of the family became extinct by the death of the fourth baron, John, in 1768; and Trerice ultimately passed into the hands of Sir Thomas Dyke Acland, Bart.
 An uncle of the last baron, the Hon.
 Richard Arundell, who died in 1759 without issue, was M.P. for Knaresborough, clerk of the pipe, surveyor of works, master and warden of the mint, and a commissioner of the treasury.
 Amongst the legal representatives of the Arundells of Trerice in 1829, was Ada Byron, daughter of the poet.